-The Scholar Rescue Fund (IIE-SRF) provides fellowships to professors, researchers, and renowned intellectuals whose lives and careers are threatened in their home countries.
+The Scholar Rescue Fund offers scholarships to professors, researchers and prominent intellectuals whose lives and careers are threatened in their home countries.
 SRF places scholars at universities and provides financial support.

-Scholars at Risk is an international network of higher education institutions and individuals working to protect scholars and promote academic freedom.
+Scholars at Risk is an international network of universities and individuals dedicated to protecting threatened academics and academic freedom.

 Chance for Science

-Chance for Science provides a platform for scientists who fled to Germany to establish contact with other researchers from one's own field of expertise.
-Furthermore, they can benefit from access to libraries, conferences and can participate at events taking place at the universities.
+Chance for Science is a platform for scientists who have fled to Germany.
+It can be used to establish contact with other researchers from one's own field of expertise.
+Furthermore, they can benefit from access to libraries, conferences and events at the university.